Yhumi/TUIMegle/README.md

  - `/next` - Sending this message will disconnect from the current chat and look for a new one.
  - `/exit` - This will cleanly exit the program, disconnecting you from the user and closing the application.
  - `/reload` - This reloads the bot and then looks for a new chat.
 Use this for on-the-fly updating of your topics/starting message without the need to reload the program entirely.
+ - `/sc example` - This looks for the shortcut "example" and then sends the message related to that, if found.
+You can also just do `/example` instead.
+Please not that shortcuts will not override the above commands for the sc-less variants.

 ## Screenshots
 ![The application in use](https://loli.mafuyu.club/a6g3xTSsdo4n0CjRm92YBoA9yyHCMp3S.png)